Barcelona Travel Guide

 Dining options in Barcelona are second to none as you will find just about every type of food you can imagine from budget burgers to luxury seafood.
 The city boasts a around 20 Michelin starred restaurants run some of the most revered chefs in Europe.

 Head down to the port area if your looking for the freshest of fish and seafood dishes, tapas are always a firm favourite, they are delicious bite-sized selections of different types of food and perfect way to try out a variety of food in one go.
 For some of the best tapas in Barcelona try the Bar Pinotxo at the famous indoor Boqueria food market.

-For mid priced dining out in Barcelona try the highly regarded Restaurant Can Sole, the El Atril Barcelona and the Restaurant Set Portes located close to the port.
+For mid priced dining try the highly regarded Restaurant Can Sole, the El Atril Barcelona and the Restaurant Set Portes located close to the port.
 For lovers of some of the best tapas in Catalonia try the Bar Pinotxo at the Boqueria Market.

 If you are thinking of splashing the cash here are out top 10 Michelin starred restaurants in Barcelona: